SWaTEval/documentation/README.md

 docker run --name documentation -p8085:8085 documentation
 ```

-Now you should be able to acces the server via http://localhost:8085
+Now you should be able to access the server via http://localhost:8085